A Pobra do Caramiñal

-A Pobra do Caramiñal is a town and municipality at the entrance of one of the lower bays of the Galician coastline known as the Ria de Arousa in the province of A Coruña, Spain.
+A Pobra do Caramiñal is a town and municipality at the entrance of one of the lower bays of the Galician coastline known as the Ría de Arousa in the province of A Coruña, Spain.
 It is located in the autonomous community of Galicia.
 A Pobra do Caramiñal belongs to the comarca of A Barbanza.
 It is the next stop out of the ria (bay or more apropos fjord) after Boiro and is famous for its unusual festival procession in September.
 A Pobra do Caramiñal features a large harbor with docks for commercial and leisure craft, the Alameda, the Old Town, and a popular beach.